| how it all began |

 write a whole page about my love of Tron, but I digress.

-program and produced set #21314 Tron Legacy Light Cycles.
+In 2018 LEGO produced set #21314 Tron Legacy Light Cycles.

 I was shocked and excited to hear the news.
 It was